bk/pdc/README.md

 The following options can be specified before the list of files to be processed, i.e. `pdc [OPTIONS] FILES`.

 - `-c YAML_FILE` or `--config=YAML_FILE`: Specify main config file.
 The default is `~/.config/pdc/defaults.yaml`.
 This file must exist.
 A file name without a leading directory path will be looked for first in the working directory and then in `~/.config/pdc/`.
+If the file has no extension, `.yaml` is taken as implicit.
+Thus, `-c mysettings` normally means `-c ~/.config/pdc/mysettings.yaml`.

 - `-t FORMAT` or `--to=FORMAT` or `--formats=FORMAT`: Output format override.
 May be repeated, e.g. `--to pdf --to html`, or specified as a single comma-separated string, e.g `-t pdf,html`.

 - `-i YAML_FILE` or `--include-yaml=YAML_FILE`: Read extra config file and merge with settings in document.
 Corresponds to `include` key in `pdc` section of document meta.
 Will be looked for in `~/.config/pdc/` unless found via the working directory.

-- `-d DIRNAME` or `--output-dir=DIRNAME`: Output files to this directory.
+- `-d DIRNAME` or `--output-dir=DIRNAME`: Output files to this directory; overrides the `output-dir` setting from the configuration file.
 If set to the special value `auto` (the default), the output directory will have the same name as the (first) input file (or as the filename specified with the `-n` switch), except that the extension is replaced with `.pdc`.
-The default output directory for files generated from `myfile.md` is thus `myfile.pdc`.
+The default output directory for files generated from `myfile.md` is thus `myfile.pdc/`.
 If set to a false value or the empty string, the output directory will be the current working directory.

 - `-n TARGETNAME` or `--target-name=TARGETNAME`: Name (without directory or extension) of output files.
 The default is the same basename as the first input file.
 This is mostly useful when there are multiple source files, e.g. `pdc -n book ch1.md ch2.md ch3.md`.
 Note that if `output-dir` is `auto`, this also affects the name of the output directory; in the above example, the export files would therefore be placed in the directory `book.pdc`.